mozaik-association/mozaik/docs/7Invoices-module.md

 ## Reporting on membership payments

-The invoicies module of Mozaik offers the possibility to do analytical analysis on the accounting entries corresponding to the payment of contributions.
+The invoicies module of Mozaik offers the possibility to do analytical analysis on the accounting entries corresponding to the payment of memberships.

 !!!abstract "The goal of the reporting"